BIDS/repro-case-studies/case-studies/millmanOttoboniStark.md

-Since we view computational reproducibility as a cross-cutting concern of all project aspects, we have adopted a set of computational practices, which we (JM, KO, PS) followed (almost) whenever we were working on the project.[^5] These computational practices, described in
+Since we view computational reproducibility as a cross-cutting concern of all project aspects, we have adopted a set of computational practices, which we (JM, KO, PS) followed (almost) whenever we were working on the project.
+Exceptions include that we did not record all of our in-person
+    discussions or whiteboard work.
+However, we endeavored to record summaries of these activities.
+These computational practices, described in
 @millman2014developing, are used widely in the open source scientific Python community.
 While developed for managing software contributions, these practices are ideal for ensuring computational reproducibility in